danielmalvaez/danielmalvaez/README.md

 ### Hi there 👋

+- I'm currently studying the Bachelor in Data Science at IIMAS, UNAM.
+- I'm interested in topics about Machine Learning, Artificial Intelligence applied in Business.
+- I'm looking to collaborate on multidisciplinary projects
+- 📫 How to reach me:
+  @malvaaez

 <!--
 **danielmalvaez/danielmalvaez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.